familiarcat/temporal-wake/temporal_wake_novel.md

 He laughed then, the small, honest laugh of a man who had come home to work.

+Alone later, he wrote a letter to no address: Keiko, I met a universe where the math is kind.
+There is a young engineer who believes it without embarrassment.
+If I follow that belief, it is not betrayal.
+It is fidelity to what you asked me to become.

+---

+### INTERLUDE: Archives — The Fracture We Came From
+#### Notes for Future Historians (Collected by Hartmann, Al‑Hamadi, Venkataraman)

+1) The Resource Wars did not only kill.
+They un‑taught.
+Institutions forgot how to mediate, languages shed words for courtesy, families split along ration lines and border checkpoints.
+We did not merely lose lives; we mislaid customs.

+2) “Traitor” became a common word; “Neighbor” became archaic.
+This lexical shift outlived the battles that caused it.

+3) Every ship carries this fracture.
+Ares Prime carries the grammar of orders.
+Guardian Sentinel carries the ritual of readiness.
+Prometheus carries the burden of knowing what should not be published.
+Odyssey carries the audacity to trust before proof.
+Celestial Bloom carries the stubbornness to plant.

+4) Convergence is not unity.
+It is a multifaceted mirror.
+We do not align; we reflect.
+If we are fortunate, we also learn.

+— J. Hartmann (editor), with marginalia from R. Al‑Hamadi and P. Venkataraman

 ---

 ## PART THREE: RECKONING